scullyio/scully/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Signing the CLA

+Please sign our Contributor License Agreement (CLA) before sending pull requests.
+For any code changes to be accepted, the CLA must be signed.
+It's a quick process, we promise!

+- For individuals we have a [simple click-through form][cla-individual].
+- For corporations we'll need you to [print, sign and one of scan+email, fax or mail the form][cla-corporations].

 [coc]: https://github.com/scullyio/scully/blob/master/CODE_OF_CONDUCT.md
 [github]: https://github.com/scullyio/scully